Saturday, November 24, 2012

 Such a system would entail a different approach to the campaigns.
 No longer would they be premised on huge television ad campaigns with their resulting huge budgets and empty sound bites.
 Instead we would have a true contest of ideas.
 The candidates would have a certain amount of free air time on the radio and television to present their positions to the American people.
 There would continue to be debates, but with a difference.
 The moderators would have the authority to challenge the candidates when they provide misleading or factually incorrect answers.

 Further, federal elections should be governed by federal, that is to say uniform, rules.
 States can make their own rules for state elections, but the rules for elections for federal office should be the same regardless the state ... this includes the form of the ballot and type of voting machines.
 Also, redistricting should be done by state nonpartisan or bipartisan commissions following federal guidelines.
 Candidates need to be on the same footing everywhere and all citizens must be assured of the uniformity and fairness of the process.
+And the electoral college must be replaced by the direct election of the President.

 Unfortunately, I can’t imagine such basic reforms ever being enacted by Congress.
 The interests arrayed against such reforms are simply too powerful and entrenched.